FAQs and Key Narratives

 What are your primary services?
 Where do you focus?
 What are your programmatic priorities?
 What do you do?

-Developing financial capability: JA’s hands-on, role-playing financial-health experiences expose young people to smart saving and investing, thoughtful spending and credit, the role of taxes, the value of employment and community involvement, and the opportunities of global trade.
-We prepare young people for lifelong financial health.
+Developing positive financial habits: JA’s hands-on, role-playing financial-literacy experiences expose young people to smart saving and investing, thoughtful spending and credit, the role of taxes, the value of employment and community involvement, and the opportunities of global trade.
+We prepare young people for lifelong financial capability.

 What is your educational approach, intervention logic, or theory of change?